Free Online Signature Generator & Maker: Create Your Signature

 The signature file itself

-Once you download a signature image, it is just a file on your computer.
+Once you download a signature image, it's just a file on your computer.
 Anyone who gets access to that file can paste it onto any document.
-That is the fundamental security problem with signature images: there is no way to revoke them or track where they end up.
+That's the fundamental security problem with signature images: there's no way to revoke them or track where they end up.

 Keep your signature file in a secure location.
-Do not email it around.
-Do not store it in a shared Google Drive folder where 40 people have access.
-If you are on a team, decide who controls the signature files and restrict access.
+Don't email it around.
+Don't store it in a shared Google Drive folder where 40 people have access.
+If you're on a team, decide who controls the signature files and restrict access.

 When safety actually matters

 For email footers and personal branding, the risk is low.
 Nobody is going to forge a contract using your Gmail signature image.
-But if your signature image ends up on a document with financial or legal weight, and you did not actually sign it, you have a problem that a signature generator cannot solve.
-That is exactly why legally binding agreements need an electronic document signing workflow with identity verification.
+But if your signature image ends up on a document with financial or legal weight, and you did not actually sign it, you have a problem that a signature generator can't solve.
+That's exactly why legally binding agreements need an electronic document signing workflow with identity verification.

 Ready to Sign Documents That Hold Up in Court?